andy8radshaw/project-2/README.md

 - Swipeable actions and styling to get a more realistic 'Tinder' experience
 - Categories for different meals (breakfast, lunch, dinner etc.)
 - Fix all above bugs!

+# Key Learnings
+This was my first project working in a pair and I feel that I definitely learnt a lot from this experience.
+It felt very positive having someone else working towards the same goal and solving problems together.
+I also felt that the process of pair coding really meant that I had to think more about the way I am doing things, in terms of sudo-coding through problems and getting them down in code.
+It really helped me take a step back from just throwing things into the code and into having to work things out in a step by step manner beforehand.

 ---
 ---